xuyinuox-ui/YuE2-Studio/README.md

 If installation is interrupted, successfully downloaded data is preserved and reused when installation continues.

-### 3. Wait for the runtime to become ready
+## 3. Wait for the worker to become ready

-The application verifies the required model files before declaring installation complete.
+The application verifies required model files before declaring installation complete.

-When installation reports completion and the worker becomes ready, generation and transcription are available.
+When installation completes and the local worker reports ready, generation and transcription become available.

 ---

-## macOS Gatekeeper
+# macOS Gatekeeper

-Current community builds may be distributed without Apple Developer ID notarization.
+Community builds may currently be distributed without Apple Developer ID notarization.

-Depending on your macOS security settings, Gatekeeper may display a warning when opening the application for the first time.
+Depending on macOS security settings, Gatekeeper may display a warning when opening the application for the first time.

 Only run software obtained from a source you trust.

-If macOS blocks the first launch, use the normal macOS **Open** workflow from Finder or the Privacy & Security settings rather than disabling system-wide security protections.
+If macOS blocks the first launch, use the normal macOS **Open** workflow through Finder or **Privacy & Security** rather than disabling system-wide security protections.

 Future builds may adopt Developer ID signing and Apple notarization.

 ---

-## Local Data Locations
+# Local Data

-YuE2 Studio dynamically uses the home directory of the currently logged-in macOS user.
+YuE2 Studio dynamically uses the home directory of the current macOS user.

 Runtime data is stored under: